 Wasteload allocations identify the portion of the loading capacity that is allocated to point sources and load allocations identify the portion of the loading capacity that is allocated to nonpoint sources and natural background.
-Point sources in this watershed include stormwater outfalls and stormwater runoff from present or future construction activities.
-Nonpoint sources may include diffuse stormwater runoff, surface water base flow (including groundwater seepage), septic systems, internal recycling, waterfowl, and atmospheric deposition.
+Point sources in this watershed include stormwater outfalls, stormwater runoff from present or future construction activities and NPDES permitted discharges (the former FPU WWTP surface water discharge was modeled as a residual load since the discharge was eliminated in 2009 when FPU's rapid infiltration basins became operational).
+Nonpoint sources may include diffuse stormwater runoff, surface water base flow (including groundwater inseepage), septic systems, internal recycling, waterfowl, and atmospheric deposition.
 The real challenge in splitting out point sources from nonpoint sources resides with the available data.
 In order to accurately develop allocations for these two categories of sources it is essential to have not only a complete accounting of each point source, but also a delineation of the associated drainage area and an estimate of existing pollutant loading.
 Generating this loading estimate is further compounded by the fact that stormwater discharges are highly variable in frequency, duration, and quality.
 Because sufficient information at the parcel level was simply not available in this watershed, it is infeasible to draw a distinction between stormwater from existing or future regulated point sources, non-regulated point sources, and nonpoint sources.
-Therefore, a single wasteload allocation (WLA) has been set for the entire watershed, which includes both point and nonpoint sources (Table C-1).
+Therefore, a single wasteload allocation (WLA) has been set for the entire watershed, which includes both point and nonpoint sources (Table 6-1).
 This allocation is also expressed as a percent reduction (Table 6-1).
-This is the reduction needed from all controllable sources in order to ensure that designated uses are fully supported in this waterbody.